Anjali9594/Emotion_Detection/README.md

 # Emotion_Detection
-Simple Emotion_Eetection using Machine Learning
+Simple Emotion_Detection using Machine Learning

 To use our Emotion Detection Model
 1.Just clone or download and unzip our resporatory